made with Mathematica technology MathWorld

 (1)

 where (n; r) is a binomial coefficient.
-The triangle was studied by B. Pascal, although it had been described centuries earlier by Chinese mathematician Yanghui (about 500 years earlier, in fact) and the Persian astronomer-poet Omar Khayyám.
-It is therefore known as the Yanghui triangle in China.
-Starting with n=0, the triangle is
+The triangle was studied by B. Pascal, in whose posthumous work it appeared in 1665 (Pascal 1665).
+However, it had been previously investigated my many other mathematicians, including Italian algebraist Niccolò Tartaglia, who published the first six rows of the triangle in 1556.
+It was also described centuries earlier by Chinese mathematician Yang Hui and the Persian astronomer-poet Omar Khayyám.
+As a result, it is known as the Yang Hui triangle in China, the Khayyam triangle in Persia, and Tartaglia's triangle in Italy.

 1